rapidsai/cuxfilter/docs/source/installation.rst

 .. code-block:: bash

-    #go the the environment where cuXfilter is installed.
+    #go the the environment where cuxfilter is installed.
 Skip if in a docker container
     source activate test_env

     #download and extract the datasets
-    python -c "from cuXfilter.sampledata import datasets_check; datasets_check(base_dir='./')"
+    python -c "from cuxfilter.sampledata import datasets_check; datasets_check(base_dir='./')"

 Individual links: